You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 12. Dumbbell One-arm Fly

-Like unilateral floor press, you can also perform unilateral chest fly.
-The one-arm dumbbell chest fly allows you to concentrate more on your underdeveloped side and improve your chest muscle definition.
+Like unilateral floor press, you can also perform single-arm chest fly.
+The single-arm exercises allow you to concentrate more on your underdeveloped side and improve your chest muscle definition.11 The Benefits of Unilateral Training by Pete McCall, Health and Fitness Expert, Published in May 2020 – American Council of Exercise (ACE)

 - Get in the same position as the dumbbell floor fly, but keep your right arm straight over your chest during the entire exercise while doing dumbbell flyes with your left arm.

-- Once you complete ten repetitions, hold your left arm straight over you and perform dumbbell flyes with your right arm.
+- Once you complete ten repetitions, hold your left arm straight over you and perform dumbbell flies with your right arm.

 - Keep your elbow softly bent to hit the chest muscle effectively.